<< Yesterday

 1951 Future Hall of Famer Roy Campanella (.325, 33, 108) wins the first of his three National League MVP Awards.
 The 29-year-old Dodger backstop will also receive the prestigious honor in 1953 and 1955.

-1960 The BBWAA select 20-year-old shortstop Ron Hansen (.255, 22, 86) as the American League's Rookie of the Year.
+1960 The BBWAA selects 20-year-old shortstop Ron Hansen (.255, 22, 86) as the American League's Rookie of the Year.
 The Oriole infielder receives 22 of 24 votes cast by the writers, with the others going to his teammates, right-hander Chuck Estrada and first baseman Jim Gentile.

 1966 In the final time when there is only one selection from both leagues, Dodger southpaw Sandy Koufax becomes the first three-time recipient of the Cy Young Award.
 The 30-year-old left-hander, recipient of the prestigious pitching prize in 1963 and 1965, posted a 27-9 (.750) record and an ERA of 1.73 for the National League champs.